nickntg/deploy-tools/README.md

 ## Assumptions & limitations

-* Hosts run EC2 Linux and are preconfigured for SSH access.
+* Hosts run AWS Linux and are preconfigured for SSH access.
 * A package is build to run without the .Net framework installed.
 Different architecture selections can be used (x64, arm) but linux should be assumed to be the running host.
 * An ALB is used to serve traffic from the internet to the EC2 instances.
 * An application runs on a single host.
 If it fails, it fails.